keithyong/moolist/README.md

 #todo-list
-My personal todo list.
-Just a fun little project :) aiming to learn redux and a bit of HTTP Auth through this.
+My personal todo list, to learn Redux and server side rendering.

+## Setup
+Clone and run the `init.sh` script

+Use `npm start` to run the server